+356-2033-01-78

 Visa-free travel across the Schengen Area

-As Malta is a Schengen member state, Nomad Residence Permit holders are allowed to freely travel to 26 other Schengen countries and stay there for up to 90 days out of 180.
+As Malta is a Schengen member state, Nomad Residence Permit holders can freely travel to 28 other Schengen countries and stay there for up to 90 days out of 180.

 Affordable cost of living

 Malta is one of the most affordable EU countries to live in.
-The cost of living index in the country is 50% lower than in Switzerland, 30% lower than in Norway, 16% lower than in France, and 12% lower than in Germany, according to Numbeo.com.
+According to Numbeo.com, the cost of living in Malta is 16% lower than in France and 12% lower than in Germany.

 Compared to the US, the cost of living in Malta is almost 25% lower.